apiaryio/apiaryio.github.com/README.md

 # Steps to create a blog post

  - Clone the repo: https://github.com/apiaryio/apiaryio.github.com
- - Create a new brach and add file under the _posts folder
+ - Create a new branch and add file under the `_posts` folder using the naming convention: `yyyy-mm-dd-name-of-blog.md`'
- - Add images under the _images folder and make them either in png or jpeg format.
-The dimensions of the image should be of width 640px
+ - Add images under the `_images` folder and make them either .png or .jpeg format.
+The width of the image should be 640px.
- - Add your details under _config.yml file to be added as an author
+ - Add your details in the _config.yml file to be configured as an author.
- - Run jekyll to see the file locally on localhost:4000
+ - Run jekyll to see the file locally on [localhost:4000](http://localhost:4000)
  - Commit your file and get it reviewed by other team members by sending pull requests
- - After reveiwing, on call person will merge the pull request
+ - After reviewing, oncall person will merge the pull request

 # Installing jekyll